Vikash-Patel-9696/delta-demo/README.md

 # delta-demo

 This is Demo for Git &amp; Github class.

+# Student
+Vikash Patel

+ # Teacher
+ Shradha Didi